Chanistar/configure-ad/README.md

-After the DC-VM is created, the Domain Controller’s NIC private IP address is set to static.
+After creating the DC-VM, the Domain Controller’s NIC private IP address is set to static.
 A Domain Controller's IP address must remain static to ensure that other devices can reliably locate it for authentication and resource access.
-A dynamic IP could cause communication failures, interrupting domain services and network functionality.
+A dynamic IP address could cause communication failures, interrupting domain services and network functionality.
 </p>
 <p>